 Scott began serving as the Congressman from Pennsylvania’s 4th Congressional District in 2013.
 He serves on the Transportation and Infrastructure, Homeland Security and Foreign Affairs Committees.

-Scott and his wife, Christy, are the proud parents of two daughters.
+Scott and his wife, Christy, are the proud parents of two children.